-Are your emails going to spam?
+Are your emails ending up in spam?

 Content-related reasons: